CMU-Heinz-95702/lab4-http-server/README.md

 :warning: **If you have reached this point, and you have not watched [the video](http://heinzcollege.mediasite.com/Mediasite/Play/21d1939d54f04444b042e45fc923742e1d), go back.**

-Example client and server socket implementations in several languages can be found in the Example-Socket-Code directory.
+This repository's Example-Socket-Code directory has example client and server socket implementations in several languages.
 You can clone or download this whole repository, or just download the raw version of EchoServerTCP.java.

 For this lab you are to build your own web server.
 Just like Apache, IIS, or nginx, you are to build a web server that can take HTTP requests from a browser and return static HTML files.
 (Of course, your server will be much simpler than Apache and the rest.)